RobloxAPI/doc/src/doc/en/api/class/Instance.md

 [RF]: class:ReplicatedFirst
 [SS]: class:ServerStorage

+## Constructors

+### `Instance.new(className: string, parent: Instance?): Instance` {#ctor-new}
+Returns a new instance of a class. *className* is the name of the class.
+*parent* is an optional object to which the [Parent](member:Parent) property will be set before the object is returned.
+If unspecified, then the object's Parent will be nil.

+Per class, each property of the instance is initialized with a default value.
+The default value of an inherited property depends on the current class (for example, the [Name](member:Name) property of a [Seat](class:Seat) initializes as "Seat" rather than "Part" or "Instance").
+Default values are considered a part of a class's API, and so will not change arbitrarily over time.

+If an instance of the given class cannot be created, then the following error is
+thrown:

+	Unable to create an Instance of type "CLASS"

+Where `CLASS` is the name of the given class.
+Existing classes that cannot be created include abstract classes, services, and classes tagged as NotCreatable.

 # Examples
 Demonstration of an object's weak reference behavior.
 An object's userdata can be garbage collected while the object is in the game tree.